Analysis of two-component Gibbs samplers using the theory of two projections: Convergence Rate

 Corollary~\ref{cor:rates} allows for a comparison between $\rhoR(r)$ and $\rhoD$.
 To adjust for computation time, one should raise a convergence rate to the power of the number of iterations that the associated algorithm can simulate in unit time.
 To be precise, assume as before that one iteration of the DG and RG algorithms take $(1+\tau)/2$ and $r\tau + 1-r$ units of time respectively, and let

 By Corollary~\ref{cor:rates} and Young's inequality, for $r \in (0,1)$,

 Moreover, equality holds only if $\|C\|=1$.
-It is in this sense that the DG chain has a faster rate of convergence than the RG chain.
+It is in this sense that the DG chain has a faster rate of convergence than the RG chain, after adjusting for computational cost.
 It is worth mentioning that this does not imply that

 for every $\mu \in L_*^2(\pi)$ and~$t$ large enough.
 That is, for certain starting distributions~$\mu$, it is still possible for the RG chain to approach~$\pi$ faster than the DG chain.